Kaurin/kaurin.github.io/_posts/2024-05-10-virtualized-truenas-with-truechart-and-letsencrypt.markdown

 tags: ["truenas scale", "truenas", "zfs", "zvol", "nas", "kvm", "libvirt", "letsencrypt", "virtualization", "traefik"]
 ---

-Notes on what i've done to provision TruNAS Scale on KVM for testing purposes.
-My host OS has root ZFS.
+Notes on what i've done to provision a virtualized TrueNAS setup with Truechart and Letsencrypt for testing purposes.

 # Disclaimer